 Superson has injected notions of political power and the en vogue narrative of oppression into the definition of SH.
 A direct consequence is that sexual harassment has existence only in the states of dominance and subjugation.
 Only dominant A-people can sexually harass.
 Superson's subjugated B-person is definitionally incapable of sexual harassment.
-B-people certainly cannot sexually harass A- Published: January 10, 2025 people.
+B-people certainly cannot sexually harass Apeople.
 Presumably a B-person is unable even to sexually harass another B- person because, as they are uniformly in the subjugent class, B-people cannot oppress B-people.
 Likewise, A-people cannot sexually harass A-people on the grounds of shared dominance.